 Cellulose extraction from biomass typically involves chemical pretreatments to remove non-cellulosic components such as lignin and hemicellulose.
 Commonly, an alkali treatment (using sodium hydroxide) is applied to break down hemicellulose, followed by bleaching with sodium hypochlorite or hydrogen peroxide to eliminate lignin and enhance cellulose purity (John & Thomas, 2008).
 Advanced treatments such as acid hydrolysis may then be used to produce cellulose nanocrystals with improved mechanical and optical properties (Reddy & Yang, 2004).
 These methods have been successfully applied to various agricultural residues including rice husks, sugarcane bagasse, banana peels, and cassava waste, suggesting similar potential for underutilized fruit wastes like Chrysophyllum albidum.

 Fourier Transform Infrared Spectroscopy (FTIR) has become an essential tool in cellulose characterization.
-It allows researchers to confirm the presence of functional groups associated with cellulose, such as O–H and C–O stretching vibrations, while also indicating the effective removal of lignin and hemicellulose (Poletto et al., 2014).
+It allows researchers to confirm the presence of functional groups associated with cellulose, such as O–H and C–O stretching vibrations, while also indicating the effective removal of lignin and hemicellulose (Poletto et al, 2014).
 The use of FTIR provides quick, non-destructive verification of cellulose extraction and offers insight into structural modifications introduced during chemical treatments.
 Employing FTIR in this study ensures that cellulose isolation from both seeds and peels of African Star Apple is validated with accuracy.

 While studies have examined cellulose extraction from other tropical fruit wastes, research on Chrysophyllum albidum remains scarce.
 More importantly, few investigations have compared different anatomical parts of the same fruit, such as seeds and peels, despite their potential differences in cellulose yield and composition.
 By addressing this gap, the present research not only contributes to waste valorization strategies in West Africa but also provides a comparative framework for selecting optimal sources of cellulose for future biopolymer development.
 This comparative approach strengthens the novelty of the study and underscores its potential significance for both scientific advancement and sustainable material innovation.